Keep the festive slump at bay with our holiday wellness tips on how to look after your body & mind during this busy time of year

 Make time for your mental health

-According to mental health charity Mind, the added pressure of Christmas may affect your mental health, as we try to make the day “perfect”.
-Feeling lonely or spending prolonged amounts of time around family and friends may also impact our mental health.
+According to mental health charity Mind, the added pressure of Christmas may affect your mental health.

-Being gentle, generous and patient with yourself, planning ahead (avoiding triggering situations and learning what helps you cope), looking after yourself by taking time out and setting boundaries, talking to other people and seeking support when needed can all help.
+Being gentle, generous and patient with yourself and planning ahead (avoiding triggering situations and learning what helps you cope) can all help.
+Look after yourself by taking time out and setting boundaries, and make sure to talk to other people and seek support when needed.

 Furthermore, add things to your to-do list that will help you feel more positive.
 For example, taking up a new skill or hobby, small acts of kindness towards other people or volunteering, can all help support your mental wellbeing.